AliBasicCoder/fs-pro/README.md

 // the actual model
 const model = new Model(modelBase);

-// structures are objects the have the same shape
+// structures are models applied to a directory
-// of the object you passed to the Model constructor
-// except every Modal.File will be a File object
+// every Modal.File will be a File
-// every thing else will be a Dir object
+// every thing else will be a Dir
 // NOTE: modal.structure will automatically join the paths given const structure = modal.structure<typeof modalBase>(__dirname, "dir");